andy-does-block/andy-does-block/README.md

 ### Welcome To Andy's Curiosity Playground👋

 Welcome to yard.
-This github account is a fresh space created in 2021 to explore and learn about new technologies.
+This github account is a fresh space created in 2021 to explore and learn new technologies.

 ## About
 I have been working professionally in a technology company since 2016 focusing mostly on the FRONT-END and MIDDLE-TIER with some exposure to DEV-OPS.